-Workforce Industry TrainingNPI’s Workforce Industry Training (WIT) program is for high school students who are interested in expanding their knowledge and understanding of careers in STEM.
+Workforce Industry TrainingNPI’s Workforce Industry Training (WIT) program is for high school students who are interested in expanding their knowledge and understanding of careers in science, technology, engineering and mathematics (STEM).
 More specifically, the purpose of WIT is to mentor, encourage, and prepare students for STEM-rich programs at universities, two-year technical colleges, and technician certificate programs.
-By participating in WIT, students gain exposure to higher education and career opportunities through a series of six funded field trips per year while building the confidence to consider further STEM education.
+By participating in WIT, students gain exposure to higher education and career opportunities through a series of field trips while building the confidence to consider further STEM education.
 This confidence comes from the knowledge and familiarity students gain from their WIT experiences.All WIT students can participate in activities such as:

-WIT touring Tarleton's engineering facilities.Granbury ISD Sponsor: Kelly Been and Jose Ochoa
+Granbury ISD Sponsor: Kelly Been and Jose Ochoa